-This document is designed to lay out Lowestoft Town Council’s Friends and Assets Policy as well as how the Council manages its assets that have multiple user groups and/or Friends Groups.
+This document is designed to inform Lowestoft Town Council’s Friends and Stakeholders as to how the Council manages its assets that have multiple user groups and/or Friends Groups.

 Structure

 The overall responsibility and decision-making powers lie with the Full Council however they have the ability to allocate designated responsibilities and powers to the Implementation Committee who will deal with the day to day management of the assets in conjunction with both the Town Clerk and Facilities Manager.